stanley-fork/ragit/docs/config.md

     min_summary_len: usize,
     max_summary_len: usize,
     chunks_per_json: usize,

+    // If it's set, `rag build` panics if there's any error with a file.
+    // For example, if there's an invalid utf-8 character `PlainTextReader` would die.
+    // If it cannot follow a link of an image in a markdown file, it would die.
+    // You don't need this option unless you're debugging ragit itself.
+    strict_file_reader: bool,

     // if the `.chunks` file is bigger than this (in bytes),
     // the file is compressed